0xferit/kleros-subgraph/README.md

 ## Kleros Explorer

-You can query Kleros data using [explorer](https://thegraph.com/explorer/subgraph/quilldata/kleros).
+You can query Kleros data using the [explorer](https://thegraph.com/explorer/subgraph/quilldata/kleros).
-There are saved queries which covers different analytics use cases.
+There are saved queries which covers different business use cases.

 ## Demo